The Shopping Habits of Asian Women: A Cultural and Economic Perspective

 • Share this article on Linkedin

-Here at Bangkok University, a recent study revealed that most single women in Bangkok spend their free time shopping, but they are also hard-working.
-They are also marrying later (25 is the average age for marrying compared to 23.5 in 1990), saving up their own money, and spending their hard-earned money wisely.
-According to the study by Dr. Krairoek Pinkaeo and Anuchit Thaingtam this particular group of women go on brand shopping sprees four times a month.
-In addition, Asian women also have the opportunity to supplement their shopping with low priced items such as toys, casual clothes, and of course pirated brand names.
+A study conducted at Bangkok University revealed that most single women in Bangkok spend their free time shopping.
+These women are hardworking, marrying later (the average age for marriage has increased from 23.5 in 1990 to 25), and spending their money wisely.
+According to researchers Dr. Krairoek Pinkaeo and Anuchit Thaingtam, this group of women goes on brand shopping sprees four times a month.
+They also supplement their shopping with low-priced items such as toys, casual clothes, and pirated brand names.

-Shopping as a life style will continue to grow in Asia, notably among the women from the growing middle class.
-There are important subtle differences in the motives for shopping when comparing developed and developing countries.
-These trends are worth following, especially if you are a brand name manufacturer and are looking for female shoppers in Asia with time and money.
+Shopping as a lifestyle is expected to continue growing in Asia, particularly among women from the expanding middle class.
+There are subtle but important differences in shopping motivations between developed and developing countries.
+These trends are worth monitoring, especially for brand name manufacturers looking to tap into the Asian market.

 Also From This Author